Informatievlaanderen/VSDS-LDESServer4J/README.md

 ### Logging

+The logging of this server is split over the different logging levels according to the following guidelines.

+- TRACE: NONE
+- DEBUG: Standard operations like: create fragment, ingest member, assign member to fragment
+- INFO: NONE
+- WARN: Potentially unintended operations like: Duplicate Member Ingest, ...
+- ERROR: All Exceptions

+#### Logging configuration

 The following config allows you to output logging to the console.
 Further customization of the logging settings can be done using the logback properties.
 ```yaml
 logging: